Montana/manifest/README.md

 ![Manifest Ubuntu](ppc64leubuntu.png)

 > Each layer of the `manifest` is comprised of a JSON file (which looks like the `.config` file we talked about earlier), a `VERSION` file with the string 1.0, and a `layer.tar` file containing the images files.
-In this particular case above, we are going to inspect `ppc64le/node` from DockerHub.
+In this particular case above, we are going to inspect `ppc64le/node` from DockerHub in my Ubuntu VM, using VMWare.

 ```